 We are pleased to announce David J. Kron, Managing Director – Investments, has been named one of Barron's Top 1,200 Financial Advisors in 2016, 2017, 2018, and 2019.

 The rankings are based on data provided by thousands of advisors.
 Factors included in the rankings were assets under management, revenue produced for the firm, regulatory record and client retention.

-Additionally, David Kron was named No. 26 on Forbes' list of Best-in-State Wealth Advisors in Pennsylvania for 2020.
+Additionally, David J.Kron, Managing Director – Investments, was ranked No. 21 on Forbes' list of Best-in-State Wealth Advisors in Pennsylvania for 2020.
 He was also included on this list in 2018 and 2019.

 This year's list spotlights over 3,000 top advisors across the country who were nominated by their firms – and then researched, interviewed, and assigned a ranking within their respective states.

 Ranking algorithm based on industry experience, interviews, compliance records, assets under management, revenue and other criteria by SHOOK Research, LLC, which does not receive compensation from the advisors or their firms in exchange for placement on a ranking.
 Investment performance is not a criterion.